 Back to School for Her Too is kicking off on September 1st!
 Every day in September, we're teaming up with a new activist to raise awareness about period poverty and improve periods around the world.
-From kickboxers to macram√© artists, chefs, and non-profit organizations, people from different backgrounds will come together in the name of something they all have in common-a period-and the belief that everyone with one should have access to quality period care.
-Each day, Saalt will feature a new activist @saaltco on Instagram who will host a discussion and a giveaway for a Saalt Duo Pack.
+From kickboxers to macrame artists, chefs, and non-profit organizations, people from different backgrounds will come together in the name of something they all have in common—a period, and the belief that everyone with one should have access to quality period care.
+Each day of September 2019, Saalt will feature a new activist @saaltco on Instagram who will host a discussion and a giveaway for a Saalt Duo Pack.
 (Yup, that means you'll have 30 chances to snag one!)

 How can you help?